 Ten hunger-striking Palestinian prisoners hospitalized

-Ten Palestinian prisoners participating in a mass hunger strike in Israeli jails were placed under medical supervision as their conditions worsened, officials said Saturday.
+Ten Palestinian prisoners participating in the mass hunger strike in Israeli jails were placed under medical supervision as their conditions worsened, officials said yesterday.

-The ten men are among 1,500 to 2,500 Palestinian prisoners on hunger strike to demand better conditions and an end to detention without trial.
+The 10 men are among 1,500 to 2,500 Palestinian prisoners on hunger strike to demand better conditions and an end to detention without trial.

-Prison spokeswoman Sivan Weizeman said the 10 were transferred to a prison clinic for medical supervision.
-Weizeman did not say when they were transferred or what medical treatment they are currently receiving.
+Sivan Weizman, a spokeswoman for the Israeli Prison Service, said the 10 were transferred to a prison clinic for medical supervision.
+Weizman did not say when they were transferred or what medical treatment they are currently receiving.

 Sahar Francis of Addameer, a Palestinian prisoner rights group, said the men were moved at different times last week.
 She said the men under medical supervision were those who had been on hunger strike the longest.